matheusads/gutendex_cleverti/README.md

-Basic API Project to Python dev role at Cleverti/Moro Tech
+Basic API Project to Python dev role at Cleverti/Moro Tech.

 Tldr: Simple API that will help rate and review books.